 Here’s how ads know what you’re thinking:

-It’s not an accident, and it all works on collecting very large amounts of data and running it through sophisticated statistical functions and algorithms.
+It’s not an accident, and it all works by collecting very large amounts of data and running it through sophisticated statistical functions and algorithms.

 The ads know what you’re thinking because you are closely watched.

 So if you want to learn all about ads knowing what you think, and so-called ad tracking, then this article is for you.

 Let’s jump right in!